Skip to content

 Connect your iPhone to your computer and open Finder (Mac) or iTunes (Windows).
 Select your iPhone in the sidebar, click Restore iPhone, and wait while iOS reinstalls from scratch.
 The whole process takes 20-40 minutes.
 When it’s done, choose Restore from Backup to get your data back.

-According to Apple’s official restore documentation, a Finder or iTunes restore is the recommended path when force restart and software updates don’t resolve persistent system issues.
+According to Apple’s official restore documentation, a Finder or iTunes restore is the recommended path when force restart and software updates fail to clear persistent system issues.
+The page also notes that a restore wipes the device cleanly, which is why backup is mandatory.

-If your iPhone won’t enter restore mode normally, you may need DFU mode — a deeper restore state that bypasses the bootloader entirely.
+If your iPhone won’t enter restore mode normally, you may need DFU mode, a deeper restore state that bypasses the bootloader entirely.
 Apple’s support page covers the DFU restore process step by step.

 For iPhones with older iOS versions, you can sometimes restore iPhone without updating if you want to stay on your current iOS.